 When it launched in 2008, Evernote became the go-to application for many for taking notes, tracking documents, organizing projects, and generally being the place to put anything you might want to find later.
-However, in the last few years, Evernote’s reputation has suffered due to an aging interface, privacy missteps, increased fees, and performance issues.
+However, in the last few years, Evernote’s reputation has suffered due to an overloaded interface, privacy missteps, increased fees, and performance issues.

-You can only export data using the Evernote local application for PCs or Macs; you can’t do it from the web or mobile versions.
+Note: you can only export data using the Evernote local application for PCs or Macs; you can’t do it from the web or mobile versions.

 - In Evernote’s left-hand menu, where all your notebooks are listed, right-click on the notebook you want to export.